Chinese Imperial Officials guān huàn

 Peacock feathers

 Only in the late 19th century under the Qing dynasty a custom of conferring merit by wearing peacock feathers was instituted.
-A huā líng has one, two or three peacock eyes denoting grade.
+A huā líng had one, two or three peacock eyes denoting grade.
 Whereas a minor military honor was indicated by a blue feather lán líng from a raven's tail.
 Honors such as these could be withdrawn at any time.

 yellow riding jacket, huang ma gua